cupid-ide/cupid/nuopcdocs/approach.rst

 Compliance Checker produces additional output in the ESMF log files that is useful for debugging.
 It also produces WARNINGS in the logs if a compliance issue is identified.
-When running with the basic cap, you should not expect to have all compliance issues resolved.
+When running with the basic cap, you should not necessarily expect to have all compliance issues resolved.

+**To validate that the NUOPC cap is faithfully reproducing your model's behavior when run in non-NUOPC mode, you should compare your model's output when run with the NUOPC cap against a baseline run.**
+This is the best test to ensure that the cap is working correctly.